image

 Market, By Application:

 The global market has been divided into Rail, Automotive, Aerospace and Defense, and Marine based on the application segment.
-The automotive industry was the most significant user of this technology, followed by the railway industry and the construction and mining industries.
-During the time period covered by this estimate, it is anticipated that the construction industry will offer the greatest opportunity for growth for collision avoidance systems, followed by the automotive and railway industries.
+The automotive industry was the most significant user of this technology, followed by the smart railway and the construction and mining industries.

 MARKET SEGMENTATION: